Are you raising a rebellious child? Have you been told that it’s just the normal thing? What causes a child to be rebellious?

 “Let your heart therefore be perfect with the Lord our God, to walk in His statutes and to keep His commandments.”

 Obeying is doing what you’re told with a happy heart.
-Absence of the happy spirit is what we call PASSIVE REBELLION.
+The absence of the happy spirit is what we call PASSIVE REBELLION.

 Most kids are smart enough to avoid the external, obvious rebellion, so they are subtle.
-Some signs of passive rebellion are: doing things their own way rather then how they were told, poking, whining, pouting, arguing, complaining, sighing, rolling eyes, and pulling away.
-These all show signs of resentment to your authority.
+Some signs of passive rebellion are: doing things their own way rather than how they were told, poking, whining, pouting, arguing, complaining, sighing, rolling eyes, and pulling away.
+These all show signs of resentment toward your authority.

 Focusing on just the outward actions when kids are young, rather than training the heart, sets us on the path to raising a rebellion.